Whether you’re planning a trip to New Zealand (got your NZeTA?) or arein the country already, you can’t help but look for more ideas, right?

 213. Visit the eclectic Moonshine Museum.

-214. Donate a bra to the Cardrona Bra Fence.
+214. Put your bra on the Cardrona Bra Fence.

 215. Visit the massive Lavendar Farm by Lake Pukaki.

 216. Avoid avalanches climbing Avalanche Peak.